Live streaming is coming to a school near you soon.

 Live streamed video means viewers can participate and watch in real-time.
-Live stream is the future of video and presents a world of opportunity for school communications.
+Live stream is the future of video and presents a world of opportunity for school communications and distance learning.
+It is not only a great way to capture and share events when they occur, but a way to automatically build a video library of all your important school communications and engaging school stories.

 What makes a good school live video?

-There are endless sources of raw material for live streaming content.
-Here are some easy pickin's:
+There are endless sources of raw material for live streaming content:

 - Plays and concerts

 Any event that involves your school offers an excellent opportunity for live streaming.
-This effort will be very meaningful to parents and other family members who are unable to attend these events but still want to experience them.
+This effort will be very meaningful to parents and other family members and other school community members who are unable to attend these events but still want to experience them.

 Live streamed videos can easily be ruined by poor production value.
 Use these tips to ensure your audience is getting the most out of your live stream.